 Some behavioral experts say the first six years of life are the most formative.
 For sure our years growing up with our parents and other relatives if they are close by have a lasting effect on the way we see and handle life.

 Because of my own journey of self-examination particularly surrounding the decline and death of my father, and the experiences others have shared with me, I recently began to study in earnest the scriptural theme of what some call “generational sins”, sometimes referred to in scripture as the “sins of the fathers”.

 In the process I discovered two extremes in the body of Christ that I believe have kept us from experiencing the freedom God has intended for us from generational sins.
 One extreme is to label them as curses and make too much of a fuss over them.
 The other extreme (and more prevalent) is to discount the reality of generational sins by stating positional truths such as: “We are all under the blood”, or “We are new creatures in Christ, the old has passed away and therefore we who are raised up with Christ have no need to ever revisit the past again.”
 I have sought to give some attention to every passage in scripture on this subject.
 To my surprise there were more than I expected.
 Clearly God has concerns about the impact the “sins of the fathers” has on future generations.

 So my objective in this study is to categorize or synthesize these scriptures with comments where deemed necessary.

 Perhaps you sense the Holy Spirit leading you down this journey to be free from generational sins.
 Or perhaps you long to see the trajectory of your clan or extended family changed from bondage to freedom.
-In any case we would be glad to pray for you.
-You can send an email via the “contact” button at the top right of our website.
+In any case, may the Holy Spirit bless and anoint your journey!

 1. God “visiting” sins of fathers on subsequent generations: